 - First level: Discuss your concerns directly with the landlord and/or provider.
-Take notes! - Second level: Report concerns to Social Service Specialist if you do not feel comfortable bringing the concern forward or if you have already tried the first level of resolution. - Third level: Report concerns to the Homeless and Housing Program Specialist if you have already tried a second level of resolution. - You should receive a Complaint Resolution Report from the provider following the complaint resolution process.
+Take notes! - Second level: Report concerns to the Homeless and Housing Program Specialist if you have already tried to resolve the concern with the provider. - You should receive a Complaint Resolution Report from the provider following the complaint resolution process.

-PHHS Housing Supports Program
+PHHS Housing Support Program